 How did it look like centuries ago?

 Well, we have reasons to believe that it was very similar to what we have now.
-Ancient Greeks or Romans didn’t have the technology we have now, but it didn’t change that fact that it was also all about customers, their needs, and their satisfaction.
+Even ancient Greeks or Romans knew that business was about customers, their needs, and their satisfaction.

 What customer service really is about